 We also upskill engineers in front end technology and user testing so they're able to build their own user friendly interfaces.
 This is done through secondments, code reviews and consulting.

 On top of that, our team own the Console, an interface where customers can visualise their deployments and allow them to debug issues through our software.
 Visualising SpatialOS’s complex concepts produces a unique set of challenges from a UX perspective.

-Since joining Web UIs, I have had impact on many Improbable products, including the Console, Inspector, Launcher, Logger and many more.
+I had impact on many Improbable products, including the Console, Inspector, Launcher, Logger and many more.